dart-archive/discoveryapis_generator/README.md

-    --date         Create sub folder with current date (otherwise files might be overwritten) --check        Check for changes against existing version if available
+    --date         Create sub folder with current date (otherwise files might be overwritten) --check        Check for changes against existing version if available --force        Force client version update even if no changes

 -h, --help         Display this information and exit
 ```